piskuliche/Spectroscopy/README.md

 * zcenter: center of box (for sfg)
 * Ntw: number of waiting times
 * Tw(1)...: waiting times in fs (list)

+### Empirical Map Files

+The empirical map files for the paper associated with TIP3P maps are located in the examples directory.
+Two map files are included.

+spce_map.in is a map generated for SPC/E water.

+tip3p_map.in is a map generated for TIP3P water.

 ### Command Line Arguments